1. Help Center

 What are Voice Cues?

-Have you ever wanted your avatar to read a sentence more slowly?
-Or maybe you wanted your final sentence read with more power, finality, or “oomph?”
+Voice Cues lets you hand-craft your voiceover to sound exactly how you envision it.
+Have you ever wanted your voice to read a sentence more slowly, or maybe you wanted your final sentence to read with more power, finality, or "oomph?"

-With Voice Cues, you can prompt your avatar to do these things.
-To access Voice Cues, start by selecting Project Version, New, in Beta.
+With Voice Cues, you can prompt your voice to do just that.
+To access Voice Cues, start by selecting Project Model, "New (Beta)."

 Available Voice Cues

-Currently, Studio offers the following Voice Cues that allow you to hand-craft your voiceover to sound exactly the way you want.
-Don’t see the cue you’re looking for?
-We’re always expanding this list, so keep an eye out for new additions in Studio.
+Studio's "New" project model offers the following Voice Cues.
+Need help finding the cue you're looking for?
+We're constantly expanding this list, so watch for new additions in Studio.

 • Loudness